Take Action - Help repeal HB6

 In July, 2020, Ohioans learned that HB6, dubbed "the worst energy bill of the 21st century," was passed as the result of an alleged $61 million racketeering scheme involving Ohio's former and now indicted Speaker of the House, Larry Householder, and his close allies.
 Householder, by the way, is still a member of the Ohio General Assembly.
 Almost immediately, multiple bills were introduced to ensure a clean, immediate repeal of HB6.

 That same month, Bob Cupp replaced Householder as Speaker of the House.
 Cupp immediately formed the House Select Committee on Energy Policy and Oversight to reevaluate HB6.
 Despite Speaker Cupp's promise for a "fresh start" with HB6, the committee did little to forward meaningful repeal legislation.
 The committee moved slowly and shut out public input.
-Ohio Citizen Action and its coalition partners eventually had to take matters into their own hands and host their own public hearings on the HB6 repeal.
+Ohio Consumers Power Alliance and its coalition partners eventually had to take matters into their own hands and host their own public hearings on the HB6 repeal.
 Watch the recordings of public testimony here

 Meanwhile, thanks to a lawsuit put forward by the cities of Cincinnati and Columbus, a Franklin County Court Judge blocked the bailout fees from going into effect, for now.

 As Ohio's General Assembly reconvened in 2021, repealing HB6 remained a top priority for advocates.
 Some piecemeal repeal measures have been reintroduced.
 But Ohioans have waited long enough--we need a clean and full repeal of HB6 without delay.

 By April 2021, Ohio lawmakers repealed only parts of House Bill 6, including nuclear bailout.